What is happening?

 In 2012, Congress authorized the Federal Communications Commission (FCC) to hold an auction to reallocate broadcast airwaves for wireless broadband services.
 During this process, local TV stations were encouraged to relinquish their airwaves and in turn, the government sold those airwaves to wireless companies and shared a portion of the proceeds with participating TV stations.

-The auction recently concluded and the FCC has determined nearly 1,000 remaining TV stations must move channels to make room for wireless carriers.
-The broadcast stations that relinquished their airwaves may go off the air entirely.
+The auction concluded and the FCC has determined nearly 1,000 remaining TV stations must move frequencies to make room for wireless carriers.
+Some broadcast stations that relinquished their airwaves have already gone off the air entirely.

 Who is affected?

-Seventy-seven million Americans rely on an antenna for free, over-the-air TV and are at risk of losing access to their local channels when TV stations move.
+Seventy-two million Americans rely on an antenna for free, over-the-air TV and are at risk of losing access to their local channels when TV stations move frequencies.
 Many of these are rural, minority, lower income, senior and millennial viewers.
 For these viewers broadcast television remains an indispensable source of news, emergency information and entertainment.

-Click below for infographics that explain how and why television station channels are moving.
+Click below for infographics that explain how and why television station channels are moving frequencies.

 Get tools now to educate and respond to your constituents.

-Find out which channels in your congressional district are moving.
+Find out which channels in your congressional district are moving frequencies.